-After entering the temple, you can see the northern courtyard to your right, in which the Amitabha, Kwan-yin Bodhisattva, and Dashizhi Bodhisattva are worshipped.
+Upon arrival, you can see the northern courtyard to your right, in which the Amitabha, Kwan-yin Bodhisattva, and Dashizhi Bodhisattva are worshipped.
 Collectively they are called the 'three western saints'.
 The Wenshu Bodhisattva and Puxian Bodhisattva are also worshipped.
 The Sutra Collection Pavilion in the courtyard has a rich collection of cultural relics of Buddhism, figures of Buddha, religious paraphernalia, stone carvings, paintings, calligraphies, and books from abroad.

 In the southern courtyard, the most famous hall is the Lohan Hall.
 It is also one of the five best Lohan halls in China.
 The 500 Lohans here are vivid and lively just like real people.
 They are all identical in size, and each is no more than 25 kilogram's in weight.
 What is most amazing is that one can never find two Lohans with the same appearance or expression.
 They are all totally different from each other.
 Counting Lohans in the courtyard forms an interesting custom in Wuhan.
 It is said that one can know the disasters and fortunes in the present year by counting the Lohans.
 The method is like this: counting from the discretional Lohan in the direction according to one's first step into the hall until he has counted the numbers of his age.
 When he reaches the last Lohan, the expression of it will tell him all.

 Now the temple attracts people from both home and abroad to admire its wonderful architecture, delicate yet perfect statues, and the large collection of precious items.